 Variable Rate Loans

-Perhaps you’re landscaping your garden to create a sophisticated setting for evening soirees?
-Or maybe you’d like to fit underfloor heating and super soft carpets, so that you can wander bare feet through your home in comfort.
+Perhaps you’re landscaping your garden or maybe you’d like to fit underfloor heating and super soft carpets to make your home more comfortable.

 Whatever your reasons for considering a variable rate personal loan, it’s important to know the ins and outs of what you’re signing up for.
-If you’d like to have a clearer idea of how one variable loan stacks up against another, or how they differ from a fixed rate loan, sit back and let the fog clear with our guide to variable rate loans…
+If you’d like to have more clarity on how one variable loan stacks up against another, or how they differ from a fixed rate loan, read on for all the wisdom of variable rate loans.

 What is a Variable Rate Loan?

-Whatever kind of loan you choose, you’ll agree the interest rate to pay when you start repayments as part of your loan contract.
-Interest is the cost for borrowing, which is added onto the original amount.
+Whatever kind of loan you choose, you’ll agree the interest rate to pay when you sign your loan agreement and agree to the loan terms and conditions .
 With a variable rate loan, your starting rate of interest is agreed but it won’t necessarily be the rate you’ll pay for the lifetime of the loan.
 This means that the amount you pay back each month could change in the future, and in turn the total cost of the loan would alter too.
-Following so far?

 Variable rate personal loans: a summary